chiarabuoncuore/abremipainters/gap1.md

 - **What is the Gap?**

 This project revealed a noticeable deficiency within Wikidata: some entries are missing portrait images (P18).
-While exploring entries of historical italian regional artists, we found out that Marcantonio Chiarini had no associated portrait image on Wikidata
+While exploring entries of historical italian regional artists, we found out that Marcantonio Chiarini had no associated portrait image on Wikidata.

 - **Why did we choose this Gap?**

-Being a relevant person in the artistic field, and more precisely a significant figure in Italian art history, the lack of important information such as the portrait underestimates his importance, and the recognition he deserves
+Being a relevant person in the artistic field, and more precisely a significant figure in Italian art history, the lack of important information such as the portrait underestimates his importance, and the recognition he deserves.

 - **How did we identify the Gap?
 (Methodology)**